lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 ## Example 1 - Test with child groups having same depth

-I'm getting some unexpected results when I use `ansible_group_priority` in inventory groups that have a parent/child relationship.
-I create an inventory structurally looks like this:
+ONe might observe what is believed to be unexpected results when `ansible_group_priority` is used in inventory groups that have a parent/child relationship.

+For example, create an inventory structurally that looks like this:

 ```
   |--@top_group: